Fractal Dynamics in Chaotic Quantum Transport: Model and the computational scheme

-\paragraph{Model and the computational scheme.--} We consider a model for semiconductor stadium device fabricated in the 2DEG of a AlGaAs/GaAs heterostructure similar to Ref.~\cite{Sachrajda:1998wz}.
+We consider a model for semiconductor stadium device fabricated in the 2DEG of a AlGaAs/GaAs heterostructure similar to Ref.~\cite{Sachrajda:1998wz}.
 The Hamiltonian describing our 2D system reads (in atomic units)

 where the vector potential is given in the linear gauge, $\mathbf{A}(\mathbf{r})=(-By,0,0)$, to describe a static and uniform magnetic field perpendicular to the plane.
-During the time-propagation at $t>0$, the potential $V_{\rm ext}(\mathbf{r},t)$ consists of three parts: (i) a stadium with radius $r=1$ and width $d=0.7$, (ii) input and output leads of width $w=0.56$, and (iii) a linear potential along the propagation direction describing a source-drain voltage.
+During the time-propagation at $t>0$, the potential $V_{\rm ext}(\mathbf{r},t)$ consists of three parts: (i) a stadium with radius $r=1$ and width $d=0.7$, (ii) input and output leads of width $w=0.56$, and (iii) a linear potential along the propagation direction in the first two thirds of the input lead describing a source-drain voltage.
 The potential has hard boundaries with a depth $V_0=10000$ and the slope of the accelerating linear potential is $-100$.
 The central part of the external potential is shown in Fig.~\ref{fig1}.
 The input and output lead extend further to the left and right.

 The {\em initial} state at $t=0$ is calculated by taking a small part of the input lead as a potential well.
 The resulting ground state of a single electron in the well is then used as an initial state for the time propagation.
 At $t>0$ the above described linear potential accelerates the wave packet across the system.
 For the time propagation we use a fourth-order Taylor expansion of the time-evolution operator.
-The {\tt octopus} code package \cite{Octopus} -- previously applied for similar real-space transport calculations in quantum rings~\cite{rings} and Aharonov-Bohm oscillations~\cite{ab1,ab2} -- is used in all the calculations.
+The {\tt octopus} code package~\cite{Octopus} is used in all the calculations.

 We assess the conductance by calculating the integrated probability density in the output lead from